mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/gitlab-connector.md

 Before setting up the connector, ensure the following:

-1. Your GitLab instance is accessible via API.
+1. Confirm your GitLab instance is accessible via API.
-2. You’ve generated a **Client ID** and **Client Secret** from GitLab for authentication.
+2. Generate a **Client ID** and **Client Secret** from GitLab for authentication.
-3. The authentication user account has access to:
+3. The authentication user account must have access to repositories, issues, merge requests, knowledge files, and wiki pages.
    - Repositories
    - Issues
    - Merge requests